 Dental practitioners are expected to only perform dental treatment:

-- for which they have been educated and trained in programs of study approved by the National Board, and
+- for which they have been educated and trained, and

 - in which they are competent.

-The current list of approved programs to extend scope is published below.
-This list will be updated when required.
+The approval of the current programs to extend scope will expire and the list will be removed.